SinghPrach/PythonBasedDataAnalysis/README.md

 21. Credit Card Fraud Detection with Machine Learning
 22. TikTok Reviews Sentiment Analysis using Python --Done
 23. Predict Diabetes with Machine Learning
-24. RFM(Recency, Frequency, in Money) Analysis with Python-- 3 May